 Designation of Guardian

-The “Living Will” is an advance directive to the physician to withhold life sustaining procedures in the cases of irreversible conditions or terminal illness when the person is not likely to survive.
-It allows the individual control over end of life decisions.
+The Directive to Physicians, Family or Surrogate, commonly known as a “Living Will” is an advance directive to the physician to withhold life-sustaining procedures in the cases of irreversible conditions or terminal illness when the person is not likely to survive.
+It allows the individual control over end-of-life decisions.
 The document must be signed in the presence of two witnesses; no Notary is required.
 The person creating the “living will” can tell the physician specific kinds of care they want if they become unable to make medical decisions.
-This directive is used only when the patient is either terminal or has an irreversible condition.
+Directives are used only when the patient is either terminal or has an irreversible condition.
 Examples of situations that may fit in one of these categories are as follows:

 - People who have cancer that has spread

 - When a lot of help is needed with daily activities

 - Severe infections such as pneumonia that require hospitalization.